Property · Last updated 2 June 2026

 Step 2: Register the Property Occupation

-Under the Register of Property Occupation Act 2021, all property owners must register and provide details of everyone residing in their property.
-This is a legal requirement regardless of whether you let long-term or short-term.
+Under the Register of Property Occupation Act 2021, all property owners must register and keep the Registrar informed of who is residing in their property.
+This applies regardless of tenancy length.

-If you plan to offer short-term lets (stays under 30 days), additional rules apply since December 2024:
+If you intend to offer short-term lets (stays up to 30 days per guest), additional rules have applied since the December 2024 amendment to the Act:

-For standard long-term lets (12-month contracts), there is no specific landlord licence beyond ITO registration and the property occupation register.
+For standard long-term lets on 12-month fixed term contracts, there is no dedicated landlord licence beyond ITO registration and the property occupation register.

 Step 3: Understand Your Tax Position